 (Source: ‘New Materials and the Circular Economy’ published by Environmental Scientist, Journal of the Institution of Environmental Sciences, March 2015)

-This section includes a number of reports and research on sustainable materials, materials for the circular economy, Fibersort, glass, material flows, secondary raw materials, Sustainable Materials Management (SMM), images and infographics.
+This section includes a number of reports and research on critical raw materials, sustainable materials, materials for the circular economy, Fibersort, glass, material flows, secondary raw materials, Sustainable Materials Management (SMM), images and infographics.